HARP: Orchestrating Automated Parallel Training on Heterogeneous GPU Clusters: Introduction

-\textbf{(3) Evaluations.} We implement \textsc{Hapt}, evaluating it on clusters of up to 64 GPUs.
-Across diverse heterogeneous settings, \textsc{Hapt} achieves $1.3\times$–$1.6\times$ higher throughput than state-of-the-art baseline.
-Moreover, on heterogeneous clusters where cross-cluster interconnects are limited to 5\,Gbps, \textsc{Hapt} delivers throughput comparable to Megatron (latest version) running on homogeneous clusters fully connected via 200\,Gbps RDMA, under the same theoretical peak FLOP/s. \footnote{We open-source \textsc{Hapt} at \url{https://github.com/Lssyes/hapt-hetero}.}
+\textbf{(3) Evaluations.} We implement \textsc{Harp}, evaluating it on clusters of up to 64 V100 and A100 GPUs.
+Across diverse heterogeneous settings, \textsc{Harp} achieves $1.3\times$–$1.6\times$ higher throughput than state-of-the-art baseline.
+Moreover, on heterogeneous clusters where cross-cluster interconnects are limited to 5\,Gbps, \textsc{Harp} delivers throughput comparable to Megatron (latest version) running on homogeneous clusters fully connected via 200\,Gbps RDMA, under the same theoretical peak FLOP/s. \footnote{We open-source \textsc{Harp} at \url{https://github.com/Lssyes/harp}.}